Gävle: History

+50,000 Russians who were in Germany at the outbreak of the First World War traveled up through Sweden to Gävle where they gathered at the harbor before setting off via steamboat back to Russia.

+The Harbor in Gävle was used for trade during the First World War and as a result some ships from Gävle were sunk during the German unrestricted submarine warfare campaign.
+One such example was the sailing vessel Jönköping, which was sunk on its way to Raumo from Gävle with a cargo of cognac and champagne for the Tsar.
+A Finnish cargo vessel was sunk off the coast in Gävle.

+In June 1945, 800 Soviet prisoners of war transited from Oslo to Gävle, whence they were transported aboard the boat Aldebaran across the Baltic Sea to the Soviet Union.

 In 1986 as a result of the Chernobyl disaster, Gävle was subjected to a severe deposition of radionuclides, exceeding 185 kBq per square meter.
 The impact was much greater than experienced by other regions of western Europe and as such, Gävle became one of the most affected areas outside of the Soviet Union.
 Between 1905 and 1997, the I14 Regiment was located in Gävle.

-Gävle was the birthplace of the botanist Erik Acharius (1757).
+In 2022 the City Library Building, constructed in 1962, was demolished to make room for a modern cultural center known as Agnes Kulturhus.
+During his jubilee visit to the city in 2023, King Carl XVI Gustaf toured the construction site of the cultural center and gifted it a plaque commemorating the visit and Time Capsule.
+As of October 2023 the Cultural Center is still under construction.

+Around 2 a.m. on 4 October 2025, six people were injured after being shot in the Söder neighbourhood of Gävle.
+A 13-year old boy was arrested in connection with the case.
+Prime Minister Ulf Kristersson and Minister for Justice Gunnar Strömmer visited the crime scene.

 Geography

 Gävle is situated by the Baltic Sea near the mouth of the river Dalälven.
 At 60 degrees north and 17 degrees east, Gävle has the same latitude as Helsinki and the same longitude as Vienna and Cape Town.
 Bordering municipalities are Söderhamn, Ockelbo, Sandviken, Heby, Tierp and Älvkarleby.
 Twenty kilometers west of Gävle lies Sandviken.